 - Increased blood pressure

 - Affected autoimmune system

-These physical effects are caused by the high stress levels that you may experience after being ignored.
-They may be exacerbated if you are subjected to the silent treatment for prolonged periods of time or the person who is ignoring you is a particularly important figure in your life, such as your parent, partner, or boss.
+These physical effects are caused by the high stress levels that you may experience after being ignored in a relationship.
+They may be exacerbated if you are subjected to the silent treatment for prolonged periods of time or if the person who is ignoring you is a particularly important figure in your life, such as your parent, partner, or boss.

 What Does It Mean When Your Partner Ignores You?

-If your partner is not responding to your texts or calls, you probably feel hurt, confused, or angry.
+If your boyfriend ignores you, or your girlfriend ignores you, and is not responding to your texts or calls, you probably feel hurt, confused, or angry.
 While this is completely natural, there may actually be a reasonable explanation for this behavior.
 Here are some possible reasons: